MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-mfa.md

 > [!IMPORTANT]
 > Starting March 1st, 2022 we will require [multi-factor authentication](authentication-oauth-mfa.md) for all users who sign in through a third-party application that uses the Bing Ads API, Content API, and Hotel APIs.
 >
-> You must update your application to use the new ```msads.manage``` scope via the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md).
+> You must update your application to [get user consent](authentication-oauth-consent.md) using the new ```msads.manage``` scope.
 All application developers must take action to use the new scope.

 The new ```msads.manage``` scope **requires renewed consent from all users of your application**.
 You must prompt users for consent using the new ```msads.manage``` scope whether or not they have turned on multi-factor authentication.
 This ensures that they provide a second form of identification or proof when granting consent to your application.